 LifeLock is one of the most thorough widely advertised identity theft protection services out there.
 More than likely you have received mass mailing or direct marketing literature from LifeLock.
 The Ultimate Plus plan monitors a wide range of online databases, public records, and even black-market websites to see if your personal information has been compromised.

 IDshield offers 24/7 live support, dark web scanning, and monthly credit reports.
-Include with there services are up to $1 million worth of insurance and unlimited consultation.
+Included with their services are up to $1 million worth of insurance and unlimited consultation.
 Lastly, for a limited time, you can qualify for 30 days free when you sign up.
 Check here:

 3. DashLane Premium Plus